 No matter what, just know that it is possible to prepare for the upcoming cold season.
 In fact, we have three tips to help you get through this difficult time of year.
 Please use them to make your life better, happier, and warmer to say the least!

-1. Have an Alternative Heat Source Ready & Available
+1. Have a an Alternative Heat Source Ready & Available

 You never know when the power is suddenly going to go out during a particularly nasty winter storm.
 So instead of fearing the worst without making any preparations whatsoever, you need to focus your attention on having an alternative heat source available during the winter.